 - Monitor and control the plan, which involves measuring the initial results against the intended objectives and coordinating all changes to the plans.

-As communicator the project manager ensures that all stakeholders receive the right information at the right time.
+As a communicator, the project manager ensures that all stakeholders receive the right information at the right time.
 This is an important role.
 The project manager has a holistic view of the project and is in the best position to know the why, when, what and how the project is doing and communicate progress, changes and risks to the parties involved.
 Studies confirm that the project manager spends about 80% of his/her time communicating.
-Project managers in the role of communicators assume three functions:
+Project managers in the role of communicator assume three functions:

-- Gathering information from project staff and other people involved with the project;
+- Gathering information from project staff and other people involved with the project.

-- Distributing the information to the internal and external environments, such as the donor, beneficiaries, and the general public to gain support for the project.
+- Distributing the information to the internal and external environments, such as the donor, beneficiaries, and the public to gain support for the project.

 As leader, the project manager must ensure the team and project stakeholders have an understanding of the project vision.
 A leader inspire others to achieve the project objectives, the leader encourages full participation from the project team, promotes mutual understanding with the beneficiaries and cultivates shared responsibility among all project stakeholders.